dpobel/damien.pobel.fr/damien.pobel.fr/src/page/removed.md

 wanted to remove for various *good* reasons…

-With some luck, you might be able to find it on [the Internet archive](http://web.archive.org/web/*/http://pwet.fr) or [in the Github history](https://github.com/dpobel/damien.pobel.fr/pull/663/files) or you can browse [my blog](/), the [tag cloud](/tags) or [the available plain pages](/pages) to find some good alternative readings :-)
+With some luck, you might be able to find it on [the Internet archive](http://web.archive.org/web/*/http://pwet.fr) or [in the GitHub history](https://github.com/dpobel/damien.pobel.fr/pull/663/files) or you can browse [my blog](/), the [tag cloud](/tags) or [the available plain pages](/pages) to find some good alternative readings :-)
 </div>